Destinations

 9. Turkey

 Turkey remains a key regional power, with one of NATO’s largest armies and strong domestic production of tanks, drones, and aircraft.
-Its military modernization efforts and strategic geography make it a central player in Eurasia.
+Also, the country is the drone superpower of 2026.
+Their success with the TB2 and the newer, supersonic Kızılelma drone has changed the export market.

 Military Power: